-The reason the sub-genre of underwater adventures is so underrepresented is dealing with all that water can be a problem.
+The sub-genre of underwater adventures is so underrepresented because dealing with all that water can be a problem.
 Productions can be both physically and psychologically demanding for everyone involved.
 It may be time to dive in again.

-The Abyss told a story about the events surrounding the response when an American submarine sinks in the Caribbean, a U.S. Navy search, and recovery team works with an oil platform crew, racing against Russian vessels to recover the boat.
-Deep in the ocean, the plot thickens when communications with the surface get severed along with the arrival of a powerful storm, and when they encounter something unexpected.
+The Abyss told a story about the response when an American submarine sinks in the Caribbean.
+A U.S. Navy search and recovery team works with an oil platform crew, racing against Russian vessels to recover the boat.
+Deep in the ocean, the plot thickens when communications with the surface get severed along with the arrival of a powerful storm and when they encounter something unexpected.

-What a lot of fans may not realize is The Abyss, like a lot of other films that set out to tell a story about an underwater adventure, encountered a lot of problems with shooting and dealing with all that water, amongst other things.
+Many fans may not realize that, like many other films that set out to tell a story about an underwater adventure, they encountered many problems with shooting and dealing with all that water, amongst other things.
 So many problems the film was nearly not made.